Red wolves are the most endangered wild animal in the US. Photo: Point Defiance Zoo & Aquarium

 If your pick is the critically endangered red wolf, you are right!
 And of course, the photos might have given you a clue!
 So what makes an animal endangered?

 Well, let’s start at the beginning.
 Any animal or plant that is so rare it might go extinct is considered endangered.
 And going extinct means it is gone forever.
 It ceases to exist.
 Pretty scary since once it is gone, it can’t be brought back.
-Except maybe by cloning but that is a story for another day.
+Except maybe by cloning but that is a strange story for another day.

-With less than 25 endangered red wolves left in the wild, they are on the brink of extinction.
+With less than 20 endangered red wolves left in the wild, they are on the brink of extinction.
 But the promising thing?
 Endangered also means there is hope of saving them.

 And we need your help!
 But why should you care?
 Let’s find out.